 Pet them gently and be careful not to spook them by swooping your hand over them first.
 Bring your hand up to them from the side so they can see you coming.

-Fiddle around with the food and slowly break it up into pieces.
-Feed your guinea pig a couple of pieces periodically to keep them interested in what you’re doing.
 Eventually, they will get impatient and start trying to climb on your lap.
 Offer them treats every time they put their paws up on your leg and they will start to do it more and more.

 To teach your guinea pig to climb all the way up on your lap, try luring your guinea pig up with a treat.
 Sit cross-legged and try to position your legs as low to the ground as you can to make it easier for your guinea pig to climb up.
 Putting a blanket or towel on your lap sometimes helps them get a better grip as well.